astronomer/airflow-guides/guides/dynamic-tasks.md

 There are three different ways to map over multiple parameters:

-- **Cross-Product**: Mapping over 2 or more *keyword* arguments results in a mapped task instance for each possible combination of inputs.
+- **Cross-product**: Mapping over 2 or more *keyword* arguments results in a mapped task instance for each possible combination of inputs.
 This type of mapping uses the `expand()` function.
-- **Sets of keyword arguments**: Mapping over 2 or more sets of one or more *keyword* arguments results in a mapped task instance for every set.
+- **Sets of keyword arguments**: Mapping over 2 or more sets of one or more keyword arguments results in a mapped task instance for every defined set, rather than every combination of individual inputs.
 This type of mapping uses the `expand_kwargs()` function.
 - **Zip**: Mapping over a set of *positional* arguments created with Python's built-in `zip()` function or with the `.zip()` method of an XComArg results in one mapped task for every set of positional arguments.
 Each set of positional arguments is passed to the same *keyword* argument of the operator.
 This type of mapping uses the `expand()` function.

 ### Cross-Product